fessionalpro/wings-doc/src/3-slardar/3f-cache-event.md

 * AsyncSpring - asynchronous, within the Spring jvm, using slardarEventExecutor thread pool
 * AsyncGlobal - asynchronous, topic-based publish-subscribe mechanism

-Note that SpringBoot by default is synchronous and withou exception handling, so that it can be well synchronized to handle business etc. SlardarAsyncConfiguration checks this mechanism at startup and will log a Warn if it is broken.
+Note that SpringBoot by default is synchronous and without exception handling, so that it can be well synchronized to handle business etc. SlardarAsyncConfiguration checks this mechanism at startup and will log a Warn if it is broken.